 Reports of Possible Violations

 Initial Report.
-A member of the University community who observes what he or she believes to be a violation of the Honor Code shall promptly submit a short, written report to the applicable Student Attorney General in which he or she identifies the student or students believed to be responsible and describes relevant facts in support of the allegations, including a description of the conduct in question and attendant circumstances.
+A member of the University community who observes what is they ] believe to be a violation of the Honor Code shall promptly submit a short, written report to the applicable Student Attorney General that identifies the student or students believed to be responsible and describes relevant facts in support of the allegations, including a description of the conduct in question and attendant circumstances.

 Report of Academic Dishonesty Violation.
 An instructor who suspects that a student has committed a violation of the Honor Code relating to academic